dogrdon/dogrdon.github.io/_posts/2014-03-30-database-novel.md

 The question creeps up to me, then: is it possible to write a novel first as if filling out a spreadsheet or set of form fields that feed into a database?
 To conceive of the objects necessary for a plot, assign them numbers, hierarchies, and a taxonomic spot in line from which to create a presentation from and <em> then </em> write the book?
 Or better (or worse, perhaps) have an algorithm write the book?

-I am imagining that one might 'query' for the plot, or the interaction between characters, or some plot arc:
+I am imagining that one might 'query' for the story, or the interaction between characters, or some plot arc:

 {%highlight sql%}